stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/README.md

 # AWS-Solutions-Architect-Practice-Exam-2018

-Here will be notes from the 2018 AWS SAA practice exams, lessons learned, etc...
+Notes from the 2018 AWS SAA practice exams, A Cloud Guru course notes (key exam questions to know), and lessons learned.